nageshchauhan/thinkofspring.io/spring-core/2_spring_ioc_container.md

 Triangle drawn
 ```

 In the above example, we have used `XmlBeanFactory`  representation of `BeanFactory`.
 It reads the configuration from specified file resource.
-Beans namespace is used here, is to support bean related tags.
+Beans namespace is used here (in DrawingApp.xml file), is to support bean related tags.
 In xml file, we have declared a bean with id as triangle and the class name with using fully qualified name.
 So whenever in our application, if we request for bean triangle then Spring container will look for the configuration in the xml file and provide an object as per the specified configuration.

 If we request a bean by using spring container then the lifecycle of such bean is maintained by Spring factory itself.
 The same bean we can manually create but such bean's lifecycle needs to be maintained manually by the programmer.